-If you have been diagnosed with a shoulder injury or disorder and told by a physician that you need surgery, you may want to get a second opinion.
+If you have been diagnosed with a shoulder injury or disorder such as a rotator cuff tear and told by a physician that you need surgery, you may want to get a second opinion.
 A comprehensive exam and diagnosis from a shoulder specialist is the best way to ensure an optimal outcome for your shoulder.

 We interviewed Dr. Raymond Carroll, a shoulder surgery specialist at Cary Orthopaedics, to get his advice on when to seek a second opinion for a shoulder condition.
 Here’s what Dr. Carroll had to say: